Video Is Graph: Structured Graph Module for Video Action Recognition: Approach

 \section{Approach}

-In this section, We first explain how to represent a video clip with graph (sec{~\ref{3_1}}).
-Then we introduce the structured graph module (SGM) that divides neighbors into different temporal regions according to temporal prior information (sec{~\ref{3_2}}).
-Finally, we discuss how to integrate our proposed module (SGM) to the existing 2D network to gain multi-scale spatiotemporal modeling ability (sec{~\ref{3_3}}).
+In this section, we first explain how to represent a video clip with graph (sec{~\ref{3_1}}).
+Then we introduce the structured graph module (SGM) that divides neighbours into different temporal regions according to temporal prior information (sec{~\ref{3_2}}).
+Finally, we discuss how to integrate our proposed module (SGM) to the existing 2D network to gain multi-scale spatio-temporal modelling ability (sec{~\ref{3_3}}).